tkp1n/ndportmann.com/content/posts/2019-03-18--aes-ni-key-expansion/index.md

 ## Performance results

 Creating $16^6$ `ICryptoTransform` instances takes 16'318ms (as shown in the last post).
-The managed AES-NI based implementation introduced in this post requires only 1'912ms to perform $16^6$ key expansions.
-An ~8.5x improvement!
+The managed AES-NI based implementation introduced in this post requires only 684ms to perform $16^6$ key expansions.
+A ~23x improvement!

 The next post will introduce the actual encryption and decryption operations using AES-NI in C# and showcase the final performance result of the complete implementation of the brute-force attack using .NET hardware intrinsics.